 This is the #1 product I recommend my readers buy.
-If there’s no safe in your lodging, put your belongings in here and lock it to the sturdiest thing in your room (pipes are best, but use whatever you have).
+If there’s no safe in your lodging, put your belongings in here and lock it to the sturdiest thing in your room.
 Use it with a quality combination lock so you don’t have to worry about losing the key.

 This wheeled backpack is what I use for most long-term trips today.
 The Osprey Sojourn is built like a tank: it is so strong and sturdy, yet not too heavy.
 While it can technically be worn as a backpack, I prefer to use it as a rolling suitcase.